thp-grenobles8/FreeDoc_anis/README.md

 #FreeDoc Reserve ton Doc !

-Exo Ruby on Rails :D
+Easy medical appointments for professionnals and individuals.

-Tables : Doctor, Patient, Appointment, City, Specialty, JoinTableDoctorSpecialty.
+Exo Ruby on Rails :)

 To try it: Download my repo, quick bundle install then enjoy running the seed.rb on rails by typing "rails db:seed" in your command line.